 Be aware that you might be eating because you are feeling unsettled.
 That could be a small unsettled as in “I’m tired” or a larger unsettled “This is a hard time of year because I’m missing loved ones who are far away, or no longer with me”.
 Whatever the reason, starting the awareness is important.

-Step 2: Have a prepared strategy
+Step 4: Have a prepared strategy for your vulnerable places

 If you eat double your typical calories, including foods you know are really only good in small doses, and you don’t exercise, you’re going to gain weight.
 It’s a simple equation really, energy in must be less than the energy out.
 Translation — it’s going to happen.
 Rather than beat yourself up or feel really restricted, accept that those behaviours will lead to unwanted outcomes, and get back on track when you’re back to your regular routine.